 - A copy of your homeowner’s insurance, renter’s insurance, business insurance, or general liability insurance policy

-These are only a few of the more common types of evidence that could be used to help get your hurricane damage insurance claim approved.
-Do not be surprised if the insurance company pushes back.
+These are only a few of the more common types of evidence that we can use to help get your hurricane damage insurance claim approved.
+Do not be surprised if the insurance company pushes back against your claim.
 They will lose money by settling your claim.